Joshua Schreier Professor of History

 Schreier works at the intersection of Middle Eastern, Algerian, Jewish, and French histories.
 His research focuses on North African Jews in the first decades of the French occupation of Algeria, in the middle decades of the nineteenth century.
 He is interested in how the invasion affected local commercial networks and alliances, how the occupiers turned to local notables for help and expertise, and how pre-colonial elites continued to exercise influence under the new order.
 He also looks at how the French deployed the ideology of “civilization” to consolidate colonial rule, even while local actors co-opted, reformulated, or deflected this ideology.

 - BA, University of Chicago; MA, PhD, New York University

 - At Vassar since 2002

 Research and Academic Interests

 - HIST 385.
-Narrating the Middle East
+Colonialism, Nationalism, and Social Identities in the Modern Middle East

 The Merchants of Oran: A Mediterranean Port at the Dawn of Empire, 1792-1856 (Stanford, CA: Stanford University Press, 2017)

 Arabs of the Jewish Faith: The Civilizing Mission in Colonial Algeria (New Brunswick, NJ, and London: Rutgers University Press, September 2010).

 “A Jewish Riot Against Muslims: The Polemics of History in Late Colonial Algeria,” Comparative Studies in Society and History 58:3 (2016): 746-773.

 “From Mediterranean Merchant to French Civilizer: Jacob Lasry and the Economy of Conquest in Early Colonial Algeria,” International Journal of Middle East Studies 44 (November 2012), 631-649.